-Communal areas Circulation areas visually inspected.
+I Communal areas Circulation areas visually inspected.
 None.
-Garages and permanent Visually inspected. outbuildings A small timber shed is provided in the garden grounds.
-This is deemed sectional/moveable and therefore outwith the Home Report remit.
+Garages and permanent outbuildings Visually inspected.
+3 A rudimentary block built shed is provided within the rear garden grounds.
+This is provided with shallow pitch roof sheeting over.
 Outside areas and boundaries Visually inspected.
-Areas of garden ground are provided to the front, side and rear with vehicular and pedestrian access gates to the side of the property.
-Boundaries are of various masonry walls and timber fencing.
+Areas of garden ground are provided to the front, side and rear.
+These are largely bounded by masonry walls, with areas landscaped and stepped rear garden with retaining walls.
 Ceilings Visually inspected from floor level.
 Of plaster and plasterboard design.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Of plaster and plasterboard design.
 Floors including sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it safe and reasonable to do so and subject to a minimum clearance of 1m between the floor joists and the solum as determined from the access hatch.
-Flooring appears to be of suspended timber construction.
+Flooring appears of various suspended timber and concrete construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery finishes are consistent with the property's age and style.
-The kitchen is provided with older fitted units and work surfaces.
-Chimney breasts and Visually inspected.
-No testing of the flues or fittings was carried out. fireplaces A tiled fire surround is provided in the living room with a past back boiler system having been removed.
+Internal joinery appears consistent for a property of this age and type with the kitchen provided with fitted units and work surfaces.
+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out. ineplaces A decorative timber fire surround is provided within the living room housing a gas fire.
 Internal decorations Visually inspected.
-Internal decorations comprise of paint, wallpaper, varnish and stain finishes consistent with the property's age and style.
+Of paint, wallpaper and varnish/stain finishes typical for a property of this age and style.
 Cellars Visually inspected where there was safe and purpose-built access.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the Report and will not turn them on.
 Mains supply.
-The electric meter is located in the hallway with the switchgear located in the under-stairs cupboard.
+The electric switch gear and meter are located within the under stair cupboard area within the kitchen.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off the Surveyor will report this in the report and will not turn them on.
-Mains supply with the gas meter located externally to the frontage.